 1960 – 1999

 In 1960, another version of the logo appeared, which the brand used alongside the J Sainsbury emblem.
-It represented Sainsbury’s, the name under which the company currently operated.
+It represented Sainsbury’s, the name under which the company was operating at the time.
 The design of this version was very similar to that of J Sainsbury’s badge.
 The only difference was noticeable in the small details.
 The Sainsbury’s version was presented in a thinner font, providing a stylish look, excellent readability, and a lighter shade of orange.

 1994 – 1999

 In 1994, the brand had another logo.
 It was used together with the two previous logos until 1999.
-But unlike the logos created in 1960, this logo appeared mainly in advertising campaigns.
+But unlike the 1960 logo, this one appeared mainly in advertising campaigns.
 It was based on Sainsbury’s lettering in an elegant, slim serif typeface.

 It reflected the company’s roots and the value of experience.
 The sleek lines also showcased the brand’s flexibility to evolve despite different circumstances.
-The saturated blue coloring also emphasizes trust and reliability as two of the company’s founding principles.
+The saturated blue color also emphasizes trust and reliability, two of the company’s founding principles.

 1999 – today